TTUNEPH2025/GN/docs/IRGN.md

     2. C3 normalizes in about 6-8wk --> hypocomplementima lasting about >2-3months on is an indication for biopsy
     3. Hematuria typically resolves by about 6 months
 ## **Infections commonly assoicated with IRGN**
+  * Streptococcal infections about 28-47%
+  * Staphylococcus aureus or staphlococcus epidermidis around 12-24% of cases
+  * Gram negative about 22% of cases
   * Endocarditis GN
     1. Staphyloccus aureus
     2. Streptococcal
     3. Bartoonella hensele, Coxiella burnetti (Q fever); These typically very difficult to grow from Blood culture
+  * Viral and Parasitic infection
+    1. HCV, HBV, and HIV --> known cause of virally meditated GN
+    2. Malaria, Schistosomaiasis, mycoplasma, leishmaniasis, filariasis, histoplasmosis
 ## **Treatment**
 ## **Sources**
 ---